EFL - ESL activities and games for teaching questions with have got

 Teacher: (With three members of team B) Have they got sisters?

 More ESL lesson plans for beginners

 Our suggested next lesson is on how to describe people.
 If you've found these materials useful, be sure to check out our full list of ESL lesson plans for beginners (A1 Upper), as well as our complete selection of EFL - ESL lesson plans.
-If you use an Android device, have a look at the TEFL Handbook app.
+If you use an iOS or Android device, have a look at the TEFL Handbook app.
 An ESL lesson planner for English teachers.
 It has a lot more content and gives you faster access to our ESL resources, making it easier to use in class.